 This busy, limited-space shop was fed by staff walking to and fro throughout the day from a close by bulk stockroom.
 An interesting supply chain!

 Soon after arriving, Roger (our travel friend) started feeling ill.
 Initially with flu-like symptoms we thought that he may be suffering from COVID-19.
 He was!
 It didn't take long before he felt terrible with a high temperature and coughing and spluttering.

 We did what we could to stay away from him and after a few debilitating days, he started recovering.
 Fortunately within a week, he was virtually back to normal.

 While in Santa Luzia we visited Tavira on a few occasions for sightseeing walks around the town and for doing some admin with the bank end Vodafone.

 There is nothing spectacular.
 Other than a few old churches and an expansive view from the castle.

 Train trip to Vila Real de Santa Antonio

-Instead, we went east to Vila Real de Santa Antonio, the town situated on the bank of the Guadiana River, the border between Portugal and Spain.
+Instead, we took the train east to Vila Real de Santa Antonio, the town situated on the bank of the Guadiana River, which is the border between Portugal and Spain.